h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Cluster Mode of Kubernetes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In case of Scala and Python, in cluster mode we can only submit batch jobs.
-In case of R we can submit batch jobs or use interactive shell.
-This is allowed because internal SparklyR implementation can connect to a remote Spark cluster.
+In case of R we can only use interactive shell in cluster mode.

-To submit Sparkling Water Job with 3 worker nodes:

     .. content-tabs::

         .. tab-container:: Scala
             :title: Scala

+            To submit Scala job:

             .. code:: bash